folio-org/folio-sample-modules/README.md

 #### Starting your own module

 Assume that you want to write your own module.
 Here is one way to get started.
-We take the hello-vertx module as a starting point, and produce a new module that we call vertx-module.
+We take the hello-vertx (or hello-spring) module as a starting point, and produce a new module that we call my-module.
 These examples are written for Linux, but something similar ought to work on any other platform.

 First, make sure you have all the development tools you need.
 Check out Okapi itself, and these folio-sample-modules.
 We assume all your projects live under